Carl-Zzdr/Carl-Zzdr/README.md

  a college student currently studying computer science
  ---although it's not my major at school. ╯︿╰
  However, I don't need to worry, as the Internet and LLMs will help me 👍

+ I'm particularly interested in exploring the intersection of large language models and gaming.

 ## Skills I Am Learning
 ### Programming Languages